Government#

 Before going into more detail regarding how we handle these two difficulties in OG-Core, we need to define some functions and make some notation.
 For notational simplicity, we will use the variable \(x\) to summarize labor income, and we will use the variable \(y\) to summarize capital income.

-We can express total tax liability \(T_{s,t}\) from the household budget constraint (22) as an effective tax rate multiplied by total income.
+We can express household net tax liability \(tax_{j,s,t}\) from the household budget constraint (22) as an effective tax rate on income multiplied by total income plus an effective tax rate on wealth multiplied by wealth \(b_{j,s,t}\),

 Fitting Tax Functions#